mturk/svcbatch/README.md

 ## Command Line Options

 SvcBatch command line options allow users to customize service deployments.
-Options are case insensitive and both `-` and `/` can be used as switches.
-This means that `/b /B -b and -B` can be used for the same option..
+Options are defined with **/** as command switch.
+This means that `/b /B` can be used for the same option..

 After handling switches SvcBatch will use the next argument as the batch file to execute.